 In May of 1932, 34-year-old pioneering aviatrix Amelia Earhart became the first woman to fly solo across the Atlantic Ocean following a 14 hour, 56 minute flight from Newfoundland to Northern Ireland in her single engine Lockheed Vega 5B—just one of many aviation records that she broke during a lifetime fuelled by ambition.
 Earhart was fiercely independent and wanted nothing to block her life’s path, marriage included.
-A year before that historic flight, on the morning of their wedding, she wrote a letter to her publicist and fiancé, George Putnam—whom she loved dearly—and reiterated her “reluctance to marry.”
+A year before that historic flight, on the morning of their wedding, she wrote this letter to her publicist and fiancé, George Putnam—whom she loved dearly—and reiterated her “reluctance to marry.”
+He later called it “brutal in its frankness but beautiful in its honesty.”

 The marriage was a happy one, but brief.
 Tragically, in 1937, Amelia Earhart disappeared over the Pacific Ocean during an attempt to circumnavigate the globe.
 Her body has never been found.